datacommonsorg/docsite/custom_dc/quickstart.md

 * TOC
 {:toc}

-To start developing a custom Data Commons instance, we recommend that you develop your site and host your data locally.
-This uses a SQLite database to store custom data.
+This page shows you how to run a local custom Data Commons instance inside a Docker container and load sample custom data from a local SQLite database.
+A custom Data Commons instance uses code from the public open-source repo, available at [https://github.com/datacommonsorg/](https://github.com/datacommonsorg/).

+This is step 1 of the [recommended workflow](/custom_dc/index.html#workflow).

 ![setup2](/assets/images/custom_dc/customdc_setup2.png)

-This page shows you how to run a local custom Data Commons instance inside a Docker container, load sample custom data, and enable natural querying.
-A custom Data Commons instance uses code from the public open-source repo, available at [https://github.com/datacommonsorg/](https://github.com/datacommonsorg/).

 ## Prerequisites